Borisa995/storabble-login-qa-assignment/test-docs/test-cases.md

 **Expected Result:**
 - The user remains on the login page.
 - Below the password input field, the message "Your password is incorrect" is displayed.
-- Below the emaik input field, the message "Please enter a valid email address." is displayed.
+- Below the email input field, the message "Please enter a valid email address." is displayed.
 - No redirection occurs.

 ---